 Eternal Summers never ending tour cycle has seen them play with The Pains of Being Pure at Heart, Surfer Blood, The Presidents of the United States of America, Cheatahs, We are Scientists, Nada Surf, amongst others.

-The band is currently working on their fifth studio album, out late 2017.
+The band is currently working on their fifth studio album.

 “I’ve never thought too hard about what our albums should sound like before they are written.
 I just trust instinct to lead the way.”
 That is the philosphy of Nicole Yun of Roanoke, Virginia based...